salimcam/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a research assistant in Mechanical Engineering Department at the Erzincan Binali Yıldırım University.
 I completed my MSc at the same university and my undergraduate studies at Uludağ University.
 Currently, I am working on my PhD thesis.
 My interests lie in adhesive joints, impact mechanics, finite element modeling, and composite materials.

-I live with my wife, my son, and my daughter.
-I am a proud dad of two monsters, tries to survive the struggle of existence in our house.
+I live with my wife, my sons, and my daughter.
+I am a proud dad of three monsters, tries to survive the struggle of existence in our house.